A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Relations between CM Cycles

-\begin{defn} We call the $m$-divisor of totally negative type on $X(\Gamma)$ defined by $\sum_{\lambda \in L_{\mathbb{R}},\lambda^{2}<0}a_{\lambda}\lambda^{m}\otimes\lambda^{\perp}$ (again a locally finite, $\Gamma$-invariant sum) \emph{principal} if there exists an algebraic modular form of weight $2m+2$ on $G(L_{\mathbb{R}})\cong\mathcal{H}$ whose poles are at the points $\lambda^{\perp}$, and at each point $\lambda^{\perp}=\sigma$ the singularity is \end{defn}
+\begin{defn} We call the $m$-divisor of totally negative type on $X(\Gamma)$ defined by $\sum_{\lambda \in L_{\mathbb{R}},\lambda^{2}<0}a_{\lambda}\lambda^{m}\otimes\lambda^{\perp}$ (again a locally finite, $\Gamma$-invariant sum) \emph{principal} if there exists an algebraic modular form of weight $2m+2$ on $G(L_{\mathbb{R}})\cong\mathcal{H}$, whose poles are at the points $\lambda^{\perp}$, and at each point $\lambda^{\perp}=\sigma$ the singularity is \end{defn}

 We remark that while the (principal) divisor of a rational function depends also on the zeros of the function, our (strongly) principal $m$-divisors involve only the singularities of the function.
-Our definitions agree with the classical definition, since for the case $m=0$ considered in \cite{[B2]}, Definition \ref{pringen} is based on the singularities of the theta lift $\Phi$, which is roughly the logarithm of the absolute value of the Borcherds product $\Psi$.
-Moreover, in the case $b_{-}=1$ Definition \ref{prinmer} considers the singularities of $\delta_{0}\Phi=\frac{1}{2\pi i}\frac{\partial\Phi}{\partial\tau}$, which is (under some technical assumptions) the logarithmic derivative $\frac{\Psi'}{\Psi}$ of $\Psi$ (see also the remarks at the end of this Section).
+Indeed, when comparing the case $m=0$ here with \cite{[B2]}, the theta lift $\Phi$ from \cite{[B1]} (considered in Definition \ref{pringen}) is (roughly) the logarithm of the absolute value of the Borcherds product $\Psi$, and for $b_{-}=1$ Definition \ref{prinmer} considers the singularities of $\delta_{0}\Phi=\frac{1}{2\pi i}\frac{\partial\Phi}{\partial\tau}\sim\frac{\Psi'}{\Psi}$, the logarithmic derivative of $\Psi$ (see also the remarks at the end of this Section).
+The algebraicity constraint corresponds to the fact that the Fourier coefficients of negative indices of the weakly holomorphic modular form appearing in Theorem 13.3 of \cite{[B1]} are required to be integral.